SMARTlab-Purdue/robotarium-rendezvous-RSSDOA/README.md

 * coordinates_based_rendezvous_with_max_velocity: It uses the coordinate of farthest neighbor

 * coordinates_based_rendezvous_with_min_velocity: It uses the coordinate of the nearest neighbor

+## Weighted Bearings Controller - consensus control using RSS and DOA of wireless signals
+* weighted_bearing_consensus_using_RSS_and_DOA: The relative bearings (DOA of wireless signals) of the neighbor robots are used to control the robot's position and direction, whereas the RSS is used to weight each neighbor's impact on the distributed consensus controller.

 # Included utility functions
 We have provided the following utility functions to use it in the experiments.
 They can also be used as a standalone function.